celestewagner/celestewagner_website/content/publication/wagner_classrace2023/index.md

 ---
 title: "The Language of Race and Class in Argentina and the United States when Talking About Gender-Based Violence.
-Results from Qualitative Interviews with General Publics and Feminist Activists."
+Results from Qualitative Interviews with General Publics and Feminist Activists"
 date: 2023-01-19
 authors: ["María Celeste Wagner"]
 publication_types: ["3"]